nickrusso42518/vtlcli-docker/README.md

 mkdir vtlmount/

 # Optionally populate vtlmount/ with variable and template files
+# See "Using Your Own Files" for more information

 # Run a new container, again using your desired version tag
 docker container run -it \